-Involving communities is important at all stages of our projects.
-During the design phase, it is a chance for communities to get involved with the design of the project, understand the proposed infrastructure, and influence it before a final proposal is put forward.
+Community involvement is important at all stages of our projects.
+During the development phase it is a chance for communities to get involved with the design of the project, to understand the proposed infrastructure and to influence it before a final proposal is put forward.

-During construction, we offer communities the chance to get involved with the project – by visiting site, getting involved with bespoke projects, or even working on the project if they have the appropriate skills and experience.
+During construction we often offer communities the chance to get involved by visiting the site, getting involved with bespoke projects, or even working on the main project if they have the appropriate skills and experience.

-Once in operation, our work continues, through community funding, longer term initiatives, school visits, education projects and support of important priorities to the local community.
+Once in operation, our work continues through community funding, longer term initiatives, school visits, education programmes and supporting community initiatives.